GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-12 19:08:21 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-12 19:17:31 IST

 Current Weather in Coimbatore:
-Temperature: 34.88 °C
+Temperature: 31.88 °C
-Condition: scattered clouds
+Condition: haze